solodev/cloud-documentation/src/infrastructure/certificates/add/index.md

 The add certificate page allows you to add a certificate to your project.

-1. Choose a domain from the drop-down list or select the add donain option
+1. Choose a domain from the drop-down list or select the add domain option
 2. Choose a provider from the drop-down list or select the add provider option
 3. Click the blue add button to add your new certificate